 Recognizing and celebrating the birthday of our students and their unique place in the school community is important to us.
-However, the incidence of students with dangerous food allergies and medical conditions such as diabetes has prompted us to be cautious about food consumption in our intermediate school.
-Doing everything we can to ensure our students' health, safety, and well-being is our number one priority!
+However, the incidence of students with dangerous food allergies and medical conditions such as diabetes has prompted us to be cautious about food consumption in our school.
 We will not participate in celebrating birthdays in the classroom with food or beverages.
 The principal recognizes students on their birthday during morning announcements and awards them a birthday book.
 Please refrain from sending balloons and flowers to school, as they are difficult to transport on the bus.
 To avoid hurt feelings, party invitations will not be passed out at school unless each child in the class receives one.